USAJOBS/help-center/how-to/account/profile/index.md

 1. Follow the steps to [create a login.gov account](https://login.usajobs.gov/Access/Transition) and click **Continue to USAJOBS** at the end.
 2. Click **Create Profile** (if you don't already have one) when you're back at USAJOBS.
-3. Complete all the required fields in the **Contact** and **Eligibility** sections.
+3. Complete all of the required fields in the **Profile** section.

-We recommend you also fill out the other sections of your profile, because we can use this information to improve your job search results.
+We recommend you also fill out the other sections of your profile and your **Preferences**, because we can use this information to improve your job search results.

 ## Applying to a job and see this message?

 > You must complete the required sections of your profile before you can submit this application.

 This means your profile isn't complete.
-Click **Continue to Profile** and complete all the required fields in **Contact** and **Eligibility**.
+Click **Continue to Profile** and complete all of the required fields.